-Aramco is a leading energy and chemicals company with oil and gas production as its primary business.
+Aramco is an energy and chemicals company with oil and gas production as its primary business.
 The technologies mentioned here are still in development.

 The world is at a crossroads.